amiaopensource/ffmprovisr/readme.md

 ## How do I see it?

 Code stuff in the gh-pages branch (the default primary branch).
 Readme is right here.
 The site is live and lives on github pages.
-You can see it [here](http://amiaopensource.github.io/ffmprovisr).
+You can see it [here](http://amiaopensource.github.io/ffmprovisr), or you can download a [release](https://github.com/amiaopensource/ffmprovisr/releases) and use it locally.

 ## How do I contribute?